avner-levy/iotrace/README.md

 # iotrace
-Monitor and report Linux process files IO.
+Monitor and generate reports on Linux process's files IO.